AmberLee2427/data-challenge-notebooks/AAS Workshop/Session B: Single Lens & Pipelines/ReadMe.md

 <!-- BEGIN WEB CONTENT -->
 ## Introduction to Microlensing

 If you attend the AAS Workshop for the RMDC26 then this introduction will be given in person by Dr. Scott Gaudi.
-If you are not in person for the workshop, you can still follow along with the slides or see the recording on our [minicourses page](https://rges-pit.org/outreach_mini_landing/) for more lecture style content.
+If you are not in person for the workshop, you can still follow along with the slides or see the recording on our [minicourses page](https://rges-pit.org/outreach_mini_landing/) for more lecture-style content.

 > Note.
 The slides for this section have not yet been added here.
 Please refer back later.